 Switching doesn’t require new equipment or changes to your meter reading process.
 Your smart meter still measures energy usage accurately, regardless of which supplier you’re with.

-Your new supplier prices will show up in the next billing cycle, usually within one to two billing periods.
+Your new supplier prices will appear in the next billing cycle, usually within one to two billing periods.

 Understanding Business Energy and Gas Suppliers

-If you’re managing a small business, switching business energy providers can also offer cost savings and predictability.
+If you’re managing a small business, making the decision to switch energy providers can also offer cost savings and predictability.
 Plans are structured similarly to residential offerings but often include customized rates based on usage levels.

 In some states, you can also switch your natural gas or gas supplier separately from electricity.
 Just like electric service, your utility still maintains pipelines and safety infrastructure, while the gas supplier handles your supply rate.